Artur-Bertoni/Rubik-Cube-Solver/README.md

 # Rubik Cube Resolver

+By Artur Bertoni dos Santos and Maria Eduarda Fischer

 Program to solve a Rubik's Cube using search strategies in java.
 At the moment the cube information is entered by changing the cube/cube.txt file;